19.52° overcast clouds

 - In Humanities we have a 3 tiered approach to supporting a pupil’s learning, including:

 Universal – this is the teaching your child will receive from the Humanities subject teachers and will include adaptations to match learning needs.
 All classes:

-- are supported either directly or indirectly by speech and language therapists (click here for further details);
+- Are supported either directly or indirectly by speech and language therapists;

 Targeted – it may be appropriate to consider making additional short term special educational provision to remove or reduce any obstacles to your child’s learning.
 This takes the form of a graduated four part approach of a) assessing your child’s needs, b) planning the most effective and appropriate intervention, c) providing this intervention and d) reviewing the impact on your child’s progress towards individual learning outcomes.

 Interventions may include:

 - Specific targeted small group or TA interventions run outside the classroom.
 These will be limited to a number a weeks to minimise disruption to the regular curriculum;